We believe that the Physical Education Programme should be broad balanced and provide for all individual needs and promote a healthy lifestyle.

 Key Stage 4

 Key Stage 4 comprises years 10 and 11.
-During this time students participate in two hours of PE a week.
+During this time students participate in one hour of PE a week.
 As a result of the pupils' increased maturity, combined with the fact that they have experienced a wide range of opportunities during Key Stage 3, we believe that students can now make more informed choices and start to specialize in their preferred activity areas.
 As a result we allow students to opt into a range of activity blocks.

 Examination Physical Education Year 10 and 11